 The various sections of the plant have been regenerated, modified and in some cases wholly renovated to implement innovative technologies able to use the raw materials of Novamont's supply chain to manufacture biopolyesters through a process which is increasingly sustainable, and always directed towards reducing emissions.

 Mater-Biopolymer is also equipped with recovery utilities among which a process for wastewater purification aimed at obtaining tetrahydrofuran (THF), a chemical intermediate for the chemical and pharmaceutical industries, for the first time in the world sourced from renewable sources (bio-THF).

-With a production capacity of 100,000 metric tons of Origo-Bi per year, and occupying a total surface area of 140,000 m2, the Patrica site employs around 90 people, without considering the indirect employment generated by its operation (maintenance, movement of materials, etc.).
-It works in close cooperation with Novamont Research and Development to test new polyesters and variants of the process to use renewable raw materials.
+With a production capacity of 100,000 metric tons of Origo-Bi per year, and occupying a total surface area of 140,000 m2, the Patrica site employs around 90 people, without considering the indirect employment generated by its operation.

 With regard to environmental impacts, the reconversion of the second production line and Tetrahydrofuran (THF) recovery have generated environmental advantages by reducing CO2 emissions and reducing road transport.
 These can be quantified as follows:

 - 246,000 metric tons of CO2 equivalent emissions per year have been avoided